hejsiri/homebridge-mqtt-433-sensor/README.md

           "ondelay": "time in ms while the sensor is active, the default is 10000", "rfcodeon": "1..7FFFFF",
           "rfcodeoff": "1..7FFFFF",
-          "accessoryservicetype": "'MotionSensor' (default) or 'StatelessProgrammableSwitch'"
+          "accessoryservicetype": "'MotionSensor' (default) or 'StatelessProgrammableSwitch' or 'ContactSensor'" }
-        }
       ],